rdlauer/articles/nativescript/securing-app/part1.md

 	tns build android|ios --bundle --env.uglify

-**Warning:** This is the equivalent of the cheap bike lock we used in middle school!
+**Warning:** This is the equivalent of the cheap bike locks we used in middle school!

 ![cheap bike lock](1-bikelock.png)